Evaluating multi-season occupancy models with autocorrelation fitted to heterogeneous datasets: Introduction

 Heterogeneous databases, where various data types are pooled together, have increasingly been used to predict species distributions and trends with site occupancy models \citep{hochachka2023considerations, vonhirschheydt2023mixed}.
 Occupancy models allow in theory to produce not only maps of presence but also maps of probability of detection \citep{kery2013analysing}, which can minimize estimation and prediction bias, identify the sources of distributional uncertainties, and guide future data collection \citep{lahoz-monfort2014imperfect, guillera-arroita2017modelling}.

-However, in large heterogeneous naturalist databases, a lot of the data are single-visit data, or even missing data (non-visited cells) \citep{kelling2019semistructured, johnston2020estimating}.
-This poses a challenge for occupancy models, that are typically identifiable when fitted to data following the robust sampling design, where repeated visits (multiple secondary occasions) within a given primary occasion (during which occupancy is assumed to be constant) are available to all or some sites \citep{mackenzie2002estimating, mackenzie2003estimating, mackenzie2005designing, guillera-arroita2010design, knape2015estimates, reich2020optimal}.
+However, in large heterogeneous naturalist databases, a lot of the data are single-visit data or even missing data, i.e., non-visited cells \citep{kelling2019semistructured, johnston2020estimating}.
+This poses a challenge for occupancy models, that are typically identifiable (i.e., a unique set of parameters can be estimated from the data, \citealp{cole20202parameter}) when fitted to data following the robust sampling design.
+Under the robust sampling design, repeated visits are carried out over multiple secondary occasions within a given primary occasion (during which occupancy is assumed to be constant) to all or some sites, thus allowing for separate estimation of occupancy and detection \citep{mackenzie2002estimating, mackenzie2003estimating, mackenzie2005designing, guillera-arroita2010design, knape2015estimates, reich2020optimal}.
 Nonetheless, the broad availability of opportunistic observations (snapshots in space and time) motivated the use of abundance and occupancy models to single-survey data.
-Simulations and case studies show that, given a large number of sampled sites and years, and no overlap of covariates influencing the actual occupancy $\psi$ and the detection probability $p$, the model might be identifiable and estimable \citep{lele2012dealing, solymos2016revisiting, peach2017single}.
-The approach has been criticized because assumptions about independent covariates are hardly met in practice, since the same covariate might affect both occupancy and detection (\citealp{lahoz-monfort2014imperfect, ruiz-gutierrez2016uncertainty}).
-Furthermore, the model presents difficulties to estimate average occupancy and detection (regression intercepts) as uncertainty associated with single-visit data is too large to be accounted for \citep{knape2015estimates}.
+Simulations and case studies show that, given a large number of sampled sites and years, and no overlap of covariates influencing the actual occupancy $\psi$ and the detection probability $p$, the occupancy model might be identifiable and estimable \citep{lele2012dealing, solymos2016revisiting, peach2017single}.
+However, the identifiability of this model is fragile and sampling design recommendations usually include repeated secondary occasions \citep{mackenzie2005designing, guillera-arroita2010design, knape2015estimates, reich2020optimal}.
+The approach has also been criticized because assumptions about non-overlapping covariates are hardly met in practice, since often the same covariate might affect both occupancy and detection (\citealp{ ruiz-gutierrez2010occupancy, lahoz-monfort2014imperfect}).